SEO BLOG

 An ongoing content inventory/ audit also allows you to track key publishing info such as authors, date of publications, and any other reports related to content planning.

 Essentially a rolling inventory makes it easier for you to fill in gaps or strengthen weak areas as you go.
+Punch some rolling inventory dates into a calendar for a codified reminder.

 Tip: If you don’t have the resources or time to conduct an ongoing audit, that’s okay.
 Instead, focus on the content areas that are more likely to stray from your quality standards.
 Whether that’s because they’ve become outdated or that they no longer adhere to your brand guidelines.